na4zagin3/SATySFi-fonts-noto-sans/README.md

 ## Installed Fonts
 This package install the following fonts.

+**Note**: Currently, SATySFi doesn't work with fonts-noto-sans:NotoSans-ExtraBold-\* fonts.
+You should avoid using those fonts at the moment.

 | SATySFi Font Name | Font Filename | Font Type |
 |-------------------|---------------|-----------|
 | fonts-noto-sans:NotoSans-Black | NotoSans-Black.ttf | latin |